DesmetQuentin/pyseasters/docs/install.rst

 Formally, the command-line interface (CLI) is already accessible after installing the main API.
 However you may not have all dependencies right.
-In fact, the ``pip install -e`` command can be decorated with optional keywords, and, in this case, CLI dependencies must be installed using:
+In fact, the ``pip install -e`` command can be decorated with optional keywords, and, in this case, CLI dependencies can be installed using:

 .. code:: bash